DV

 What is the difference between OMAH, QQQI, SPYI?

-OMAH (VistaShares Target 15 Berkshire Select Income ETF) tracks Berkshire Hathaway Inc. Class B (BRK.B) with an options overlay with a target approach, issued by VistaShares.
+OMAH (VistaShares Target 15 Berkshire Select Income ETF) is actively managed around Berkshire Hathaway Class B (BRK.B, ~10%) plus the 20 highest-valued U.S.-listed positions in Berkshire's latest 13F, with an options overlay exposure with a target approach, issued by VistaShares.
 QQQI (NEOS Nasdaq-100 High Income ETF) tracks NASDAQ 100 with an options approach, issued by NEOS.
 SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach, issued by NEOS.

 Can I hold OMAH, QQQI, SPYI together?